-14.2 ECONOMIC CUT-OFF PARAMETERS
+14.9 ECONOMIC CUT-OFF PARAMETERS

 All resources have been stated above a combination gold equivalent and thickness cut-off.
-The model has been diluted to 1.2m thickness, so technically there are no resource blocks less than 1.2 m thick.
-However blocks still need to be above the grade cut-off.
-The two mutually exclusive cut-offs used (which took mining method, metallurgical recoveries, and royalties into consideration) were:
+The model has been diluted to 1.2m thickness, so technically there are no resource blocks less than 1.2 m thick, however blocks still need to be above the grade cut-off.
+The two mutually exclusive cutoffs used (which took mining method, metallurgical recoveries, and royalties into consideration) were:

 - 1. Narrow Vein -Shrink Stopes 1.2m 3m thick and >=6g/t AuEq - 2.
-Wide Vein Mechanised Stopes >3m thick and >= 5g/t AuEq

-These parameters are based on the different mining methods that would be used depending on the width of the vein.
-Parts of the vein between 1.2m and 3m thick could be most efficiently mined using a method such as shrink stoping, which typically has a higher cost than methods used in larger stopes such as cut and fill.
+Wide Vein Mechanised Stopes >3m thick and >= 5g/t AuEq a method such as shrink stoping, which typically has a higher cost than methods used in larger stopes such as cut and fill.
 Veins greater than 3m thick are typically mined using cheaper mechanised mining techniques; hence the lower gold equivalent cut-off grades used in the thicker parts of veins.
 This combination of different mining methods matched with cut-offs is to ensure that all material reported in the resource has a reasonable prospect of extraction.